bvberkum/Arduino-docs/main.rst

 Arduino/AVRdude
 ----------------
-What does it do.
+An introduction to the world of ~.
-Lets introduce the boards first:
+Lets introduce the main boards.

 Arduino NG (Nuova Generazione)
   - An USB board with ATmega8, later ATmega168.